Nyamata: History

+It is not well known what happened in the region before 1900.
+The area was originally part of the Kingdom of Bugesera, but was conquered by Rwanda in the late 19th century.
+In March 1992, the town and its surroundings were the site of anti-Tutsi massacres.

 Location

 Nyamata is located in Bugesera District, Eastern Province, directly south of Kigali, the national capital and the largest city in the country.
 Its location is about 39 km, by road, south of Kigali.